Hello, my name is Isabelle, and I am a condiment-a-holic.

 I actually used frozen fruit to make this particular batch, mostly because we’re still weeks away from getting decent locally-grown peaches, but it will most certainly be making a repeat appearance later this summer once I can get my hands on some ripe Ontario peaches.

-The fruitiness and heat of the habaneros is the perfect match for this sauce.
 These little peppers pack a lot of punch – make sure to wear gloves when chopping the peppers and transferring them into the saucepan, and wash both your hands and all cutting surfaces thoroughly to avoid accidentally getting pepper juice anywhere it doesn’t belong.
 You definitely do not want this stuff getting anywhere near your eyes!

 Oh, and that condiment fridge?
 I’m seriously considering it.
 Especially if it means I have room to stash a few more bottles of this sauce.